-Isotropic positive definite functions on spheres have attracted research interest in several areas.
-They occur as correlation functions for stationary and isotropic random fields on the sphere and, hence, are studied in the context of spatial statistics (\cite{Banerjee2005},\cite{Huang2011} or \cite{Hansen2011}).
-Furthermore, they are used in approximation theory as radial basis functions for interpolating scattered data on spherical domains, see for example \cite{Xu1992},\cite{Fasshauer1998} or \cite{Cavoretto2010}.

-Recently, Gneiting \cite{Gneiting2013} has reviewed conditions for functions to belong to $\Psi_d$ or $\Psi_d^+$ and uses them to study parametric families of isotropic and stationary correlation functions on the sphere.
-In his work, he also states several problems for future research, one of which has been solved in \cite{Ziegel2013}, and the solution to another one is given here.
+Isotropic positive definite functions on spheres have attracted interest in several areas.
+They occur as correlation functions for stationary and isotropic random fields on the sphere (\cite{Jones1963}) and, hence, have been studied in spatial statistics (\cite{Banerjee2005,Huang2011} or \cite{Hansen2011}).
+Furthermore, they are used as radial basis functions for interpolating scattered data on spherical domains, see for example \citet{Xu1992, Fasshauer1998} or \citet{Cavoretto2010}.
+Recently, \citet{Gneiting2013, Gneiting2013a} has reviewed conditions for functions to belong to $\Psi_d$ or $\Psi_d^+$ and used them to study parametric families of isotropic and stationary correlation functions on spheres.
+In his work, he also states several problems for future research, one of which has been solved in \citet{Ziegel2013}, and the solution to another is given here.

-The following important characterization of the members of $\Psi_d$ and $\Psi^+_d$ (due to Schoenberg \cite{Schoenberg1942} and Chen \cite{Chen2003}) plays a key role.
-It says that the members of $\Psi_d$ can be expressed as series expansions using Gegenbauer polynomials $C_n^\lambda$.
-In particular, the class $\Psi_d,\; d\geq 1,$ consists of the functions of the form